topspin/topspin-wordpress/readme.txt

 8. Front-End -> View of the Topspin Checkout Flow overlay

 == Changelog ==

+= 3.3.3 =
+* Fixed caching issue where only the first 25 returned artists are cached
+* Updated artist dropdown selector to be ordered by name
+* Fixed Simplified item listing template to display streaming and embedded widgets
+* Added new nav menu shortcode/settings panel

+= 3.3.2.3 =
+* Fixed WP-Cron issue

 = 3.3.2.1 =
 * Fixed plugins rerun upgrades script.